 Good dog, bad dog, sit, staay, staay.
-Discipling your pooch is a little more than giving simple instructions in a voice that you reserve for your 3 year old nephew.
 Discipling your dog requires alot of positive affirmation, empathy and love as screaming (or barking) down the throat of your dog is not going to cut it and will leave your dog distressed.

 Discipline and Dominance are two different things